 Cream cheese is made with lactic acid, the acid that naturally forms as the bacteria in milk eat up the lactose.
 So, the result is a mildly tangy taste, reminding people of cheese (in a good way).
 There is also a hint of salt added to cream cheese, noticeably more than in mascarpone.

 The result is a cream cheese that is tangy, and very slightly salty, and it works amazingly well with sweet dishes or even with toast and jam.

 Can you substitute cream cheese for mascarpone ?

-Yes, you can sue cream cheese in place of mascarpone, or the other way around.
+Yes, you can use cream cheese in place of mascarpone, or the other way around.
 You will need to account for the lower fat content of cream cheese, by adding some softened butter.
 Despite cream cheese being slightly salty, it will not ruin the flavor of your dessert.
-In fact, it may being more dimension to the dish.
+In fact, it may be more dimension to the dish.

 Conversely, using mascarpone instead of cream cheese will result in a very heavy and rich dessert, and you may need to add a bit of salt.
 There is no tangy note here, so you will have to add something to cut through all that richness.
 Or, you can leave it as-is and have the most decadent dessert possible.
 Yum !

 In short, mascarpone and cream cheese are very similar, and they may be used in pretty much the same way.
 You just need to account for the slight difference in flavor.
 In our opinion cream cheese goes much better with fruity flavors, while mascarpone goes better with richer flavors like chocolate or caramel.